drisskhattabi6/Django-Note-App/README.md

 ## Importent Configuration :

-Add an email with password in **setting.py** file, this email will send a reset password link to the users.
+Add an email with password in **setting.py** file, this email will be the sender of the reset password link to the users.

 ```
 EMAIL_HOST_USER = 'Write Your Email Here'